TheRenegadeCoder/sample-programs-website/docs/projects/sleep-sort/dart/index.md

   await Future.wait(input.map((i) => Future.delayed(Duration(seconds: i), () => sorted.add(i))));
   return Future.value(sorted);
 }

 ```

 {% endraw %}

-[Sleep Sort](https://sampleprograms.io/projects/sleep-sort) in [Dart](https://sampleprograms.io/languages/dart) was written by:
+Sleep Sort in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - agilob
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 06 2020 11:53:48.
-The solution was first committed on Oct 07 2019 07:03:04.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution